 There's a few other good examples, like the one where Dib ends up trapped in an Irken-designed cage while being beaten by a monkey, as Zim watches, and meanwhile Gaz has a robotic Dib maid (meaning Membrane will not question where Dib is.).
 Who could have let him out of the cage?

-Or the one where Zim's brain-sucking monster attacks him, which I always felt was supposed to kill him.
+Or the one where Zim's brain-sucking monster attacks him, which supposedly would have killed him.

 In Kim Possible the Non-Action Guy Ron learns ass kicking Monkey Kung Fu, but only actually uses it in a very few episodes, most of them monkey-oriented.
 Shego and Drakken are left Trapped in TV Land, but appear again without comment.
 Kim and Ron become involved with international law-enforcement organisation Global Justice, but they're usually saving the world on their own.
 It's not for nothing the producers said that any continuity happened by accident.
 When the series was renewed for a fourth season, things started to carry over a bit more.